1. Overview

 2.2.
 Additional information

 • Four client profiles are supported: other, web, native and user_agent.
-The profile other should be used by a typically headless application performing requests on it’s own behalf.
+The profile other should be used by a typically headless application performing requests on its own behalf.
 The profile web should be used by a server-side web application performing requests on behalf of an end-user.
-The profile native should be used by a native client, such as and iOS or Android app, performing requests on behalf of an end-user.
+The profile native should be used by a native client, such as an iOS or Android app, performing requests on behalf of an end-user.
 The profile user_agent should be used by a client-side (JavaScript) web application, performing requests on behalf of an end-user.

 • The Authorization Code, Client Credentials and Refresh Token grants are supported.

-• Clients with profile web, native or user_agent can only use the Authorization Code and Refresh Token grants, clients with profile other can only use the Client Credentials grant.
+• Clients with profile web, native or user_agent can only use the Authorization Code and Refresh Token grants.
+Clients with profile other can only use the Client Credentials grant.

 • Refresh tokens that are no longer needed SHOULD be revoked, as described in RFC 7009.